graphprotocol/contracts/packages/deployment/docs/Gip0088Runbook.md

 | Precondition of  | [Stage S8](#stage-s8) |

-**Check.** `pnpm hardhat deploy --tags GIP-0088 --network <network>` — the eligibility phase reads `RM.getProviderEligibilityOracle()` back as REO A.
+**Check.** `pnpm hardhat deploy --tags GIP-0088 --network <network>` — the eligibility phase reads each target's `getProviderEligibilityOracle()` back as the oracle named in its config (or unset for a target whose config omits one).

-**Pass criterion.** Oracle set to REO A; batch executed.
-On an environment where the oracle was pre-set, mark N/A with reason.
+**Pass criterion.** Each target's oracle matches its config; batches executed.
+On an environment where an oracle was pre-set, mark N/A with reason.

 **If it fails.** Re-run [S7](#stage-s7).